Frequently Asked Questions for Outgoing Study Abroad & Exchange Students

 Are graduate students able to study abroad?

-HPU graduate students can study abroad; however, graduate programs often do not allocate time for a full semester abroad.
-Graduate students who are interested in summer programs or Global Experience study programs should contact the Office of Study Abroad and the faculty leader.
+HPU graduate students can study abroad; however, graduate programs often do not allocate time for a full semester abroad and may not accept transfer credit towards completion of the degree.
+Graduate students who are interested in summer programs or Global Experience study programs should contact the Office of Global Education and the faculty leader.

 How do I make a smooth transition back to High Point University?

 It is common for students to express dissatisfaction or frustration with their home culture after a study abroad program.
 Most often, they find relationships are strained because they have changed in significant ways and their friends have not.
-The Office of Study Abroad helps students with their transition back to HPU.
+The Office of Global Education helps students with their transition back to HPU.
 Some strategies are discussed in pre-departure meetings.
 Other strategies are available after returning to campus.
-It is important for students to recognize the personal signs and symptoms of reverse cultural shock and to seek out assistance from the Office of Study Abroad, Counseling Services, and other sources of support.
+It is important for students to recognize the personal signs and symptoms of reverse cultural shock and to seek out assistance from the Office of Global Education, Counseling Services, and other sources of support.

 How do I utilize my study abroad experience on my résumé or in interviews?